alex-007/mbp-neon/README.md

 ## Credits

+- @marcosfad - thanks for the amazing work in mbp-ubuntu :)
 - @mikeeq - thanks for the amazing work in mbp-fedora
 - @MCMrARM - thanks for all RE work
 - @ozbenh - thanks for submitting NVME patch